BatyaGG/Wine-Quality-Score/README.md

   <i>Figure 10: Correlation of 2 model predictions made on highly correlated and lowly correlated features.</i>
 </p>

 Now, models are not correlated very much, hence they could be stacked.
 However, each model individually had major decrease in accuracy for about 0.05-0.07 MAE.
 In general, stacking them would lead to performance of 1 plsRglm model trained on all features.
 Different subsets of features were tested for models to be stacked based on importance of features and correlation of them to each other.
 Also, they were preprocessed using 3 transformation methods used above.
 All tests’ results shown decrease in accuracy about 0.05-0.1.
-Ensembling transformed models leads to complicated model and frequently decrease in accuracy, therefore it will not be used.
+Ensembling transformed models leads to complicated model and frequently decrease in accuracy, therefore such method will not be used.
 The only advantage of these tests was that training a model on PCA transformed dataset decreases dimensionality of predictors.

 ## Implementation of custom caret model

+Attempts to improve individual model accuracies was not successful, so 2 plsRglm model will be trained for each red/white wine datasets.

 <p align="center">
   <img width="75%" height="75%" src="https://github.com/BatyaGG/Wine-Quality-Score/blob/master/figures/pipeline.png">